 Abstract

 This paper provides a detailed account on reactive power studies for renew- able energy projects in the USA.
-Projects with main power transformers (MPTs) equipped with either on-load tap changers (OLTC) or de-energized tap changers (DETC) are analyzed.
-Voltage control throughout the collec- tion system is discussed.
-Optimum capacitor bank sizing is shown.
-Lastly, project reactive power capability, known as P-Q capability, is derived.
+Projects are analyzed with main power transformers (MPTs) equipped with either on-load tap changers (OLTCs) or de-energized tap changers (DETCs).
+Voltage control throughout the collection system is discussed.
+This paper also provides optimum capacitor bank sizing and a derived project reactive power capability, known as the P-Q capability.

-Keywords: Wind , , , , Control
+Keywords: Wind energy, solar energy, energy storage, reactive power control, voltage control

 I. Introduction

-Independent system operators (ISOs) and transmission system operators (TSOs) require any solar, wind or battery energy storage project to perform a reactive power study before interconnecting to the transmission grid.
-This is due to the Federal Energy Regulatory Commission (FERC) order no. 827 FERC [3].
-FERC order no. 827 mandates that all non-synchronous genera- tion projects meet the 0.95 power factor (PF) requirement at the high side of the generator substation, unless ISOs and TSOs establish a different PF range.
+Independent system operators (ISOs) and transmission system operators (TSOs) require any solar, wind or battery energy storage projects to be accompanied by a reactive power study before interconnecting to the transmission grid.
+This is due to Federal Energy Regulatory Commission (FERC) Order No. 827 [1], which mandates that all non-synchronous generation projects meet the 0.95 power factor (PF) requirement at the high side of the generator substation, unless ISOs and TSOs establish a different PF range.
 The voltage range of this PF requirement is set by the individual ISO and TSO and is generally from 1.05 per unit voltage (Vpu) to 0.95 Vpu.
 The PF has to be dynamic.

-The dynamic piece of the PF requirement is interpreted in most areas of the USA as two sub-requirements that must be met simultaneously: the first is a 0.95 PF sub-requirement at the inverter or turbine low voltage terminals, the second is a 0.95 PF sub-requirement to be met at the high side of the generator substation.
-The 0.95 PF requirement at the low side terminals of the inverter or the turbine means that the MVA nameplate rating of the equipment cannot be used solely for active power (MW) injection, but some of that MVA has to be reserved for reactive power (MVAr).
-The 0.95 PF requirement at the high side of the generator substation can be met with switched shunts, capacitor or reactor banks, since some of the MVAr at the inverter or turbine low side terminals gets lost throughout collection.
+The dynamic piece of the PF requirement is interpreted in most areas of the USA as two sub-requirements that must be met simultaneously: The first is a 0.95 PF sub-requirement met at the inverter or turbine low voltage terminals; the second is a 0.95 PF sub-requirement met at the high side of the generator substation.
+The 0.95 PF requirement at the low side terminals of the inverter or turbine means that the MVA (million volt amps) nameplate rating of the equipment cannot be used solely for active power (MW) injection.
+Some of that MVA has to be reserved for reactive power (MVAr).
+The 0.95 PF requirement at the high side of the generator substation can be met with switched shunts and a capacitor or reactor banks, since some of the MVAr at the inverter or turbine low side terminal gets lost throughout the collection process.

 Any generator substation has one or more main power transformers (MPTs).
-These MPTs step up the collection system voltage, typically 34.5 kV to the transmission system voltage, typically 138 kV or higher.
-The inverter or tur-bine transformers step up the inverter or turbine low side voltage, typically at 0.63-0.72 kV to the collection system voltage.
+These MPTs step up the collection system voltage by typically 34.5 kV to the transmission system voltage, which is typically 138 kV or higher.
+The inverter or turbine transformers step up the inverter or turbine low side voltage, typically between 0.63 and 0.72 kV to the collection system voltage.

-Some areas in the USA interpret the second 0.95 PF sub-requirement as being measured at the low side of the MPTs instead of the high side of the MPTs.
+Some areas in the USA interpret the second 0.95 PF sub-requirement as being measured at the low side of the MPTs instead of the high side.
 Some other areas, notably ERCOT in Texas, interpret the second